SchulteMarkus/docker-compose-rule-spark-demo/README.md

 - Now, build your docker-image as part of `maven package`-phase.
 For this purpose [fabric8io/docker-maven-plugin](https://github.com/fabric8io/docker-maven-plugin) is used, see [pom.xml](pom.xml).
 The way this Maven-plugin is used, a docker-image will be created while `maven package`-phase, tagged with the current git-commit-id.
+Note the required [.maven-dockerignore](.maven-dockerignore).
 ```bash
 docker-compose-rule-spark-demo $ mvn package
 ...